lucassus/blog.bandzarewicz.com/source/_posts/2012-03-09-backbone-dot-js-tdd-with-jasmine-part-one-the-model.markdown

 {% endcodeblock %}

 It seems that our model hasn't required `url` property.
 Basically `url` can be a property or a function and it returns the relative URL where the model's resource would be located on the server.
-Let add this property with some arbitrary value:
+Let's add this property with some arbitrary value:

 {% codeblock app/assets/javascripts/models/task.js lang:javascript %}
 TodoList.Models.Task = Backbone.Model.extend({